Casio Cassiopeia: Cassiopeia E-200

+Cassiopeia Fiva

+The Cassiopeia Fiva family was a series of subnotebook PCs.

+The Casio Cassiopeia Fiva MPC-205E/ MPC-206E / MPC-216XL used the Transmeta Crusoe CPU.

+Other Casio Cassiopeia Fiva devices used the Cyrix MediaGX CPU.

+Cassiopeia PV

 Successors of the Cassiopeia E-200

 After experiencing difficulties in the market following the release of the E-200, Casio decided not to produce any further units for the US and European markets, instead focusing on the Japanese market.
-Some Japanese-only models are the Cassiopeia E-3000, using the PocketPC 2002 operating system, and the DT-10 with Windows Mobile 2003.
+Japanese-only models included the Cassiopeia E-3000, which ran the Pocket PC 2002 operating system, and the DT-10, which ran Windows Mobile 2003.